Master of Arts in Teaching (MAT)

 A high school science teacher spends the day teaching science, typically of varying levels, to high school age students.
 Those who specialize in a specific type of science may have an advantage at certain levels.
 Specializations may include chemistry, biology, earth sciences, physics, or other science forms taught at the high school level.
 Since science is considered a high need area in most schools, science teachers are often offered loan repayment of school loans if a contract for a certain number of years teaching is agreed upon.

 Science teachers will typically work in a classroom setting with a class of 30 or fewer students.
 Many science classrooms are partially arranged as labs with related equipment available.
 The average salary for a science teacher will vary from state to state and even within a state, based on districts.
-The average salary is approximately $55,000, but this can vary with years experience and education level.
+According to the Bureau of Labor Statistics, the median salary is approximately $61,000.
+However, this can vary with years experience and education level.
 Science teachers are in demand at the moment and the job rate is expected to continue to grow.

 An elementary school teacher is expected to work with a single class of children for an entire school year to teach all basic subject areas.
 Elementary teachers must teach math, reading, writing, science, and social studies to their assigned grade level.
 A typical classroom tends to have 25 students or less who will remain in that class throughout the year.
 An elementary classroom usually has desks or tables, an assortment of activity centers, and a few classroom computers.